 Aggarwal hails from a small town in Odisha and had dropped from college once the idea of OYO Rooms clicked in his mind, following which he began creating the vast network of hotels, raised funds, and gave OYO Rooms its current shape.

 Today, OYO Rooms is not only the largest hotel chain in India but also one of the most-valued internet companies.
-Although, Ritesh is not an engineer – by choice, though – he heads ivy league engineers and management grads.
+Although Ritesh is not an engineer – by choice, though – he heads ivy league engineers and management grads.

-Well, many of us might know him as Asin’s husband, however, this engineer turned entrepreneur had few stories of his own too.
-Sharma has always been intuitive about his work and draws inspiration from real life events.
+Well, many of us might know him as Asin’s husband, however, this engineer turned entrepreneur had a few stories of his own too.
+Sharma has always been intuitive about his work and draws inspiration from real-life events.

 For instance, the idea of manufacturing mobile phones came to his mind when he saw a payphone in a remote village in West Bengal that drew power from a truck’s battery.
 And since that day he vowed to provide mobile phones that last longer.

 N R Narayanmurthy and Nandan Nielkani

 These names do not need any introduction.
-While Narayanmurthy is hailed as the father of Indian IT sector, Nielkani had served Infosys as CEO, conceptualized Aadhar card, and even fought election.
+While Narayanmurthy is hailed as the father of the Indian IT sector, Nilekani had served Infosys as CEO, conceptualized the Aadhar card, and even fought election.